 What Eats Mosquito Larvae in an Outdoor Water Feature

-It may surprise you to learn that mosquitoes are born in water.
+It may surprise you to learn that a mosquito's lifecycle in Atlanta begins in the water.
 While mosquitoes may spend much of their adult life in the air, they start life as larvae anywhere there's some shallow water on your property.
 But if that next generation of annoying mosquitoes will be coming back to literally bite you next season, doesn't it make sense to get rid of them before they have a chance?

 A Primer on Mosquitoes